mamontov-cpp/dukpp-03/README.md

 };
 ```

-To use it in script you can just do
+To use it in script, you can just do

 ```cpp
 Context t;